vijayrnadar/katas2023/ReadMe.md

 ### 8.5.2.
 Context

- Reservation system spread accorss multiple domain and growing data and team structure the data maintenance and  structure will be a nightmare with different teams
+ The reservation system is spread across multiple domains and growing data and team structure the data maintenance and  structure will be a nightmare with different teams

 ### 8.5.3.
 Decision

-After careful evaluation and consideration, we have decided to adopt Single Ownership Data principle.
+After careful evaluation and consideration, we have decided to adopt the Single Ownership Data principle.
 This decision is based on the following factors:
 - Single table ownership occurs when only one service writes to a table.
 - Preserve bounded context
-- Clear defined resposnibility of service and data
+- Clear defined responsibility of service and data

 ### 8.5.4.
 Consequences

-The decision to adopt Single reponsibility principle has the following consequences:
+The decision to adopt the Single reponsibility principle has the following consequences:
-- Table might have to split in case of future enhancement
+The table might have to split in case of future enhancement
 - The type of communication protocol (synchronous versus asynchronous) also matters when splitting a table